Can’t find the answers you’re looking for?

 Green Cap has more electrolytes (Fulvic Acid) which is the best electrolyte known to man, and also high amino acid level which stimulate the rumen and calms them down.

 Our products contain all seven essential trace elements and all 10 essential amino acids as well as electrolytes, giving you better absorption and retention of nutrients.
-Also, our product costs $0.02 a day compared to $0.15 a day and you don’t have to worry about rain damage or heavy lifting.
+Also, our product costs from as little as $0.02 a day compared to $0.15 a day for other block products, and you don’t have to worry about rain damage or heavy lifting.

-The concentration of the product may be too high if poured straight into the trough instead of using the BLM Dispenser, so in future, try splitting the dose (morning/night).
+The concentration of the product may be too high if poured straight into the trough instead of using the BLM Dispenser, so in future, we r4ecommend using the BLM Dispenser or try splitting the dose (morning/night).

 Yes, Red Cap is ideal to be used on racing horses but only after they have raced (unless you want them to come last).
 The product has a restorative effect on horses.

-The cobalt level is a maintenance level so will not affect the testing at all.
+The cobalt level is at a maintenance level so will not affect the testing at all.

 However, the Green Cap can be beneficial for schooling and transporting untrained or stressed horses for a calming effect.